femcel-research/web-scraper/README.md

 A message indicating the scan is complete should finally be printed in the terminal.

+### Scan terminology
+**scan** a collection of an html file, metadata file, and content file that was collected at a specific date/time (with the three files sharing a folder named after the scan date/time)
+**post** an original post in a thread/a reply to a post in a thread
+**# posts scanned** number of posts saved in an html file/content file
+**thread folder** a folder within a website subfolder that corresponds to a thread on the website; all links regardless of highighted comment data will correlate to the same thread folder if they link to the same thread.
+**update date/["update_date"]** the date a page was last updated, according to its html file

 ### Errors you may come across
 A critical message "URL list is empty" will print if there are no URLs to scan.
 A warning displaying the webpage's error code will print if there is not content available to scan.